gerard-figma/figma-library-analytics-api-example/README.md

 Then run `python3 extract-library-data.py` on the command line.

-By default this will create four CSV files in `output/` for the given date range:
+By default this will create three directories in `output/` for the given date range, for *components, variables and styles*, and save four CSV files into each:

+### Components

  -actions by componant
  -actions by team
  -usages by component
+ -usages by file

+### Variables

+ -actions by variable
+ -actions by team
+ -usages by variable
+ -usages by file

+ ### Styles

+ -actions by style
+ -actions by team
+ -usages by style
  -usages by file